shijunjie07/deep_sort/README.md

 # Deep SORT

+This fork updates the DeepSort to be compatible with TensorFlow 2.4.
+The original repository is not updated and is still dependant on TensorFlow 1.x, which are not really compatible between each other without additional changes.

 ## Introduction

 This repository contains code for *Simple Online and Realtime Tracking with a Deep Association Metric* (Deep SORT).